-55-year-old Swedish man gets life sentence for serious war crimes in Syria
+55-year-old Swedish citizen sentenced to life for serious war crimes in Syria

 Published:

-55-year-old Swedish man gets life sentence for serious war crimes in Syria
+55-year-old Swedish citizen sentenced to life for serious war crimes in Syria

 Photo: Mosa'ab Elshamy/AP/TT

-"The district court has considered the acts to be serious because they targeted a large number of civilians and several people died and were injured," says Councilor Hampus Lilja, in a press release from Solna District Court.
+"The district court has considered the acts to be serious because they have targeted a large number of civilians and several people have died and been injured," said councilor Hampus Lilja, according to a press release from Solna District Court.

-The man was convicted of two counts of grave crimes against humanity in Yarmuk, south of the capital Damascus, which took place while the civil war was raging.
+The man has been convicted of two counts of grave crimes against humanity in Yarmuk, south of the capital, Damascus, during the height of the civil war.

-The second incident concerns the manning of a roadblock at Yarmuk from December 2012 to July 2013.
-A large number of civilians were arrested at the roadblock and handed over to the Syrian security services.
+The second count relates to manning a roadblock at Yarmuk from December 2012 to July 2013, where a large number of civilians were arrested and handed over to the Syrian security services.

-The 55-year-old participated in identifying, checking and arresting civilians at the roadblock.
+The 55-year-old participated by identifying, checking and arresting civilians at the roadblock.

 The investigation into the man was initiated after a tip from the Swedish Migration Board.
 At that time, he was already a Swedish citizen.